simonachkar/redux-app/README.md

 #### Our App

-For our app the actions are `addNotification` and `removeNotification` and they will be use to add and remove notifications form the app's store.
-Create a file in `src` called `actions.js` and add two arrow fuctions for adding and removing notificaitons.
+For our app, the actions are `addNotification` and `removeNotification` and they will be used to add and remove notifications from the app's store.
+Create a file in `src` called `actions.js` and add two arrow functions for adding and removing notifications.

 To add a notification we need to indicate its text and its status.
-For simplicity, status will be a sting of either `"fail"` or `"success"`. _Don't forget the type property_.
+For simplicity, status will be a string of either `"fail"` or `"success"`. _Don't forget the type property_.

 ```js
 export const addNotification = (text, status) => {